madkom/event-sourcing-php/Banking/README.md

 ## Banking Application

+### About the application

+`Banking App` works with `Client App`.
+It listen for events created by `Client App`.

+#### External Events - comes from Client App to Banking

+Whenever new new Client is created new associated account is created in reaction.
+`Madkom\ES\Banking\UI\Worker\External\SynchronizeEvents` take care of synchronization.

+#### Internal Events - comes from Banking to Banking

+In reaction for money transfer, worker takes the money and pushes it target account.
+`Madkom\ES\Banking\UI\Worker\Internal\EventHandler` - is responsible for retrieving events and react

 ### About the layers

 `Domain` - Most important layer in the application.
 Should contain high cohesion and be open for extending closed for modification.